 Behavioral Health Court

-The cases of individuals with mental illness involved with the criminal justice system reopen at an alarming rate compared to new filings.
-To that end, Metro Court developed a Behavioral Health Court in 2003 to proactively break the “revolving door” of arrest, adjudication, incarceration, and release experienced by many of these individuals.
-The Honorable Brittany Maldonado Malott presides over Behavioral Health Court.
+The Honorable Joshua J. Sánchez presides over Behavioral Health Court.
 The program provides the citizens of Bernalillo County and their loved ones the necessary judicial support sometimes required for successful rehabilitation of those affected by serious mental illness.

 Enrollment in the Behavioral Health Court is voluntary.
-The Behavioral Health Court team consists of a program manager, a clinical service coordinator, a public defender, an assistant district attorney and four probation officers who oversee the program and have special expertise working with individuals with mental illness.
-Depending upon their progress, defendants spend between three months to a year in the Behavioral Health Court program.
+The Behavioral Health Court team consists of a program manager, a case manager, a public defender, an assistant district attorney and a probation officer who oversee the program and have special expertise working with individuals with mental illness.
+The program is also contracted with local treatment providers to ensure that all participants are receiving clinically appropriate mental health and substance abuse treatment.
+Depending upon their progress, defendants spend between six months to a year in the Behavioral Health Court program.

 Additional information can be obtained by contacting the Metropolitan Court Behavioral Health Division at (505) 938-4272.